 When a parent object is expanded, which you can do by clicking on it, Gearset checks for and lists any dependencies that are detected that can then be included within your data subset.

 Gearset will then traverse the dependency graph to determine any further indirect dependencies (up to 15 levels) necessary to deploy records from the selected objects.

-Configure filterssettings to customise your data set and retrieve and deploy records based on field value.
+Configure filterssettings to customize your data set and retrieve and deploy records based on the field value.